Wild weather warnings for most of NZ

 From the top of the North Island to the bottom of the South there are forecast gale-force winds, torrential rain and snow.

-The harsh weather is the result of a deep low moving across the country, bringing with it the associated fronts which cause the conditions.
+The harsh weather is the result of a deep low moving across New Zealand, bringing with it the associated fronts which cause the conditions.

 Between Coromandel and Bay of Plenty people can expect winds approaching gale force and up to 110mm of rain with rates of 15mm per hour at times.